Energinet-DataHub/geh-core/source/TestCommon/documents/servicebusresourceprovider.md

 ## Automatically cleanup Azure Service Bus resources

-Even if the created queues/topics are not deleted explicit by calling dispose on the resource provider, they will still be deleted after an idle timeout.
+Even if the created queues/topics are not deleted explicitly by calling dispose on the resource provider, they will still be deleted after an idle timeout.

 See [AutoDeleteOnIdleTimeout](../source/FunctionApp.TestCommon/ServiceBus/ResourceProvider/ServiceBusResourceProvider.cs).